 - Timberwilde Elementary Teacher of the Year, 2000

-In 2004, DeBates was inducted into the Space Foundation's inaugural class of Teacher Liaisons, and he has participated in the Zero-G Weightless Flights of Discovery.
+In 2004, DeBates was inducted into the Space Foundation's inaugural class of Teacher Liaisons and has participated in the Zero-G Weightless Flights of Discovery.

-DeBates earned a bachelor's degree in elementary education from Northern State University, and was selected as an Academic All-American football player in 1992.
-In 2006, he earned a Master's in Education degree, with an emphasis in space science education leadership, from Regis University, Denver.
+DeBates earned a Bachelor's degree in elementary education from Northern State University, Aberdeen, South Dakota, and was selected as an Academic All-American football player in 1992.
+In 2006, he earned a Master's in Education degree, with an emphasis in space science education leadership, from Regis University, Denver, Colorado.